Admuad/First_Projects/README.md

 # First_Projects
-This are my projects as a beginner
+These are my projects as a beginner